thegreatdb/siacdn/README.md

 ## How can I use this repository?

-This repository can be used to easily deploy a Skynet node of your own on Google Kubernetes Engine.
+This repository can be used to easily deploy a Skynet node of your own on Kubernetes.
 Here's how:

 1. Fork this repo on GitHub.
 It'll just take a second - I'll wait!
 2. Navigate to your fork and continue reading this README there.